-The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The academy trust operates an academy for pupils aged 13-16 serving a catchment area in Merseyside and Cheshire.
-It has a pupil capacity of 104 and had a roll of 101 in the school census in May 2021.
+From September 2021, the pupil capacity was 150; there was a roll of 128 on the school census in May 2022 and 147 by the end of the summer term.